 There are a number of annual products in this area.
 Statistics from the patient register include information on diseases, injuries and in-patient operations of patients at Swedish hospitals.
 Special publications report statistics on injuries treated at Swedish hospitals, and on accidents in the home and away from the workplace.
 As a result of joint processing of information from the patient register and the cause of death register, statistics on heart attacks are presented.
 Statistics are also produced on legal abortions.
-In addition, statistics are also produced on breast-feeding in Sweden, which contain details of the percentage of breast-fed children at the age of one week, and at two, four and six months.
+In addition, statistics are also produced on breast-feeding in Sweden, which contain details of the percentage of breast-fed children at the age of one week, and at two, four, six, nine and twelve months.
 Statistics are also produced on assisted reproduction that contain details from ongoing treatments to babies born.
-Statistics are produced on cancer, with details of the number of newly-diagnosed cases, and age standardised incidence
+Statistics are produced on cancer, with details of the number of newly-diagnosed cases, and age standardised incidence (the number of new cases per inhabitant and year) is included as well as statistical prevalence (occurrence of the disease at a certain point in time).
+Statistics are also produced from the Medical birth registration, one purpose being to produce basic data for the analysis of risks to the woman and child during pregnancy, at birth and in the period immediately following birth.
+A special publication reports on the occurrence of birth defects of newborns and foetuses of pregnancies aborted due to foetal defects.

-National Board of Health and Welfare
+National Board of Health and Welfare cont.